Fujifilm X-Pro3 vs Sony A9

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The X-Pro3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A9 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-Pro3 and A9 can be found, respectively, in the Fujifilm X-Pro3 Manual (free pdf) or the online Sony A9 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-Pro3 better than the Sony A9 or vice versa?
 The listing below highlights the relative strengths of the two models.